OCA/manufacture/mrp_sale_info/README.rst

 MRP Sale Info
 =============

-This module extends the functionality of *sale_mrp*.

-* Add fields to Manufacturing Orders and Work Orders:
+This module extends the functionality of sale_mrp and adds related fields to Manufacturing Orders and Work Orders:

     * Sale order
     * Customer
     * Commitment Date